-One of the best ways to lose or control your weight is by doing intermittent fasting in combination with a consistent exercise program.
+One of the best ways to lose, or control, excess weight is by doing intermittent fasting in combination with a consistent exercise program.
 Intermittent fasting mimics early man in that there were no Bob Evans or IHOP restaurants available then for breaking your fast.
 It was more likely that meals were eaten after exhausting energy to get it.

 And because the light bulb wasn’t around then either people went to bed when the daylight faded so food wasn’t eaten after dark.

-Today food is readily available twenty-four hours a day and is advertised through several different media channels.
+Today food is readily available twenty-four hours and is advertised through several different media channels.
 It’s no wonder diseases like diabetes, heart disease and cancer is prevalent in our society today.

 Food is to be eaten for energy and not to sustain us to watch TV or sit for hours in traffic or playing video games.